 - Use only oils that have a high smoking point for deep-frying.

-- Don’t reuse the oil for deep-frying again instead use it for everyday cooking (sautéing and pan-frying).
+- Please don’t reuse the oil for deep-frying again; instead, use it for everyday cooking (sautéing and pan-frying).

 To reuse oils, follow the instructions below –